2 Summary of Significant Accounting Policies

 The Group reports basic and diluted earnings per share.
-Basic earnings per share is computed by dividing the net profit or loss attributable to parent company shareholders by the weighted average number of ordinary shares outstanding during the reporting period.
+Basic earnings per share is computed by dividing the net profit or loss attributable to parent company shareholders by the weighted-average number of ordinary shares outstanding during the reporting period.
 Diluted earnings per share is calculated in the same manner with the exception that the net profit or loss attributable to parent company shareholders and the weighted average number of ordinary shares outstanding are adjusted for any dilutive effects resulting from convertible bonds granted to the Management Board and employees.

 2.8 ACCOUNTING POLICIES APPLIED TO THE ASSETS OF THE BALANCE SHEET

-NON-DERIVATIVE FINANCIAL INSTRUMENT
+NON-DERIVATIVE FINANCIAL INSTRUMENTs

 Depending on how they are classified, existing financial instruments are either measured at amortized cost (category “loans and receivables”) or fair value (category “available-for-sale financial assets”).
 The amortized cost of current receivables and current liabilities generally corresponds to either the nominal amount or repayment amount.